seanthegeek/seanthegeek.github.io/_posts/2018-06-15-demystifying-dmarc.md

-another, such as from an IronPort to Office 365, by the time an email reaches a user's mailbox, the information from Office 365 in the Authentication- Results header will always show that SPF and DMARC passed, since the IronPort is authorized to send as your domains when messages are forwarded to Office
-365. The results of the original IronPort check that occurs before the message reaches Office 365 are stored in the Authentication-Results-Original header.
+another, such as from an IronPort to Office 365, by the time an email reaches a user's mailbox, the information from Office 365 in the Authentication- Results header will always show that SPF and DMARC passed, since the IronPort is authorized to send as your domains when messages are forwarded to Office 365.
+The results of the original IronPort check that occurs before the message reaches Office 365 are stored in the Authentication-Results-Original header.

 ### DMARC policy DNS records

-DMARC policy DNS records are placed at a TXT record at the _dmarc subdomain.
+DMARC policy DNS records are placed at a TXT record at the \_dmarc subdomain.
 Subdomains of the TLD/base domain automatically inherit this DMARC policy record, **or** they can have their own record at their own_dmarc subdomain.